metablockshq/metablocks.world/content/guideChapters/spl-tokens.md

 Solana blockchain tokens are called as SPL-tokens.
 SPL-Tokens are created using [token-program](https://spl.solana.com/token).

-Even though the native there is a way to create/transfer and manipulate spl-tokens using the solana native program, it is easier to use to do the same using **Anchor Framework**
+Even though  there is a native way to create/transfer and manipulate spl-tokens using the solana native program, it is easier to use to do the same using **Anchor Framework**

 In this series, we will use `Anchor Framework` extensively to understand the concepts.

 ## Prerequisites